NathanJPlummer/Creative-Fan-License/Creative-Fan-License.md

 Note this license grants different rights based on your contribution and/or legal rights to the material.
 License types are as follows:

 - 3rd Party License
 	- For contributors to the project.
 Bound under the terms of the Creative Commons License.
-See additonal details below.
+See additional details below.
 3rd party rights, when conflicting, are superseded by 2nd party rights holders, and 1st party rights holder.

 - 2nd Party License
 	- License granted to project creators, or the "authors."
 Grants additional rights beyond the 3rd party and Creative Commons license.
 See section "2nd Party- Author's license."
 2nd party rights, when conflicting, are superseded by the 1st party rights holder.